arjun-menon/Distributed-Graph-Algorithms/ShortestPath/ReadMe.md

 ### Algorithm

-As the problem was rather simple, so I opted to design my own algorithm for it.
+The problem was pretty straighforward and simple, so I didn't see a need to research it online.
+So I designed my own algorithm for it.
+The algorithm is described in the next section.

 #### Steps involved in the algorithm